-When you have a sewage backup in your home or business, you need professional, expert sewage clean-up services immediately.
-When a building is contaminated with sewage backing up from the septic lines, or flooding of a building occurs that involves heavy amounts of sewage and other organic matter, as in the case of river flooding, a serious threat to human health exists.
-The severity of the health threat depends on the content of the sewage and the degree and extent of penetration in the building.
-Small children, the elderly, and people with the immune system or respiratory problems are most at risk from health hazards caused by a sewage backup.
+When you have a sewage backup in your home or business, you need professional, expert clean-up services immediately.
+If a building is contaminated due to sewage backing up from the septic lines causing flooding that involves heavy amounts of sewage and other organic matter, a serious threat to human health exists.
+The severity of the health threat depends on the content of the sewage along with the degree and extent of penetration in the building.
+Small children, the elderly, and people with immune system or respiratory problems are most at risk to health hazards caused by sewage backup.

 Statewide understands the severity of sewage damage and will act quickly, within 60 minutes of your call, to begin sewage clean-up procedures.
 All our technicians are certified and ready to serve you 24/7 for sewage clean-up and sanitation.
 A detailed inspection, determining the extent of affected materials and the degree of apparent damage, will be conducted by our technicians upon arrival.
 All infected areas must be treated including carpets, furniture, clothing, wall-boards, and insulation, etc. Before restoration or reconstruction, it is prudent to consider testing in order to identify and confirm that the home or building’s indoor environment is safe.
 Once this clearance testing has been completed and passed, the sewage clean-up restoration/remediation process should begin.